Captain Marvel II

 - blind luck

 The major issue that confronts superhero movies is one that doesn't go away for any genre: how to tell an entertaining story where it doesn't matter too much who or what the hero is, but whether the tale in combination with the character can carry an audience.
 If the character is fascinating, together with a "good story" it is an effective box office combination.
+It is a false premise that a story hook (especially one used so many times before) will invite interest from an audience.

 - add more CGI effects